Foot Fetish - What You Need To Know

 Why do people like it?

-Sexual kinkys vary jus tlike hairstyle and music styles.
-There are some theories that try to explain why do people like it.
+Sexual kinks vary jus like hairstyle and music styles.
+Some theories try to explain why people like it

 Biologically speaking